 We continued to eat our jam tarts and debate the issues of life.

-You could tell that the service had finished.
+We could tell that the service had finished.
 Crowds spilled out across the road and slowly a cortege developed.
 The thing most noticeable was the number of cars that moved slowly past the church.
-We could only see a few cars at a time go past our narrow view, but they kept coming.
+We could only see a few cars at a time go past from our narrow view, but they kept coming.
 Then a few stragglers, then nothing.
 All was over.

 Little faces laughing, sneering, grimacing, viewed the scene.
 Few noticed them.
 They looked down from on high.
 Gargoyles, water spouts for the church tower.
 They laugh at our foolishness, they sneer at our weakness, they wince at our littleness.
 They remind us of our mortality, of our end, of our passing - "dust to dust".
 Strange to have a medieval tower on an Australian church.
 It was built in 1900 and those monstrous little figures were carved by a stonemason named Joseph Hamilton; thirty years later he worked on Melbourne's Shrine of Remembrance.
 So these little monsters, clinging to the outside of the church tower, sneered at the scene below.
 You see, they understood the secret.
 Beyond this place the ravage of time, inside, the light of immortality.